Ask a Student

 Minor: Hispanic Studies

-- Chair of Hospital Relations for The Bowdoin College Dance Marathon, a charity organization run through the McKeen center
+Campus involvement: Receptionist at the admissions office, Student Assistant at the Media Commons in HL, Programming Chair of Burnett House, Dancer with VAGUE, a student led jazz dance group, Chair of Hospital Relations for The Bowdoin College Dance Marathon, a charity organization run through the McKeen Center.

 Majors: Physics with a minor in Asian Studies